 Curiosity.
 Creativity.
 Connection.

 ZIG/ZAG began as a way to gather and share ideas about what it means to ‘think differently’ in a world set up for the neurotypical majority.
-From this starting point, a broader vision has emerged.
+From this starting point, a broader vision emerged.